Spanish Golden Visa

 Only certain types of investment qualify in these circumstances.
 Though property is a popular choice, there are several possible investment paths to obtain a Golden Visa and Spanish residency.
 In all cases, you must be able to meet the minimum investment thresholds using your own money.
 These are the investment options available:

-- ⦿ Purchasing at least 500,000 € of Spanish real estate (can be a singular property or multiple smaller properties with an overall worth of 500,000 €)
+• ⦿ Purchasing at least 500,000 € of Spanish real estate (either a singular property or multiple smaller properties with an overall worth of 500,000 €)

 In principle, the minimum real estate investment is €500,000 per person for a residence permit.
 However, in the case of a family, further investigation should be conducted to show that the head of the family is able to support their dependants (spouse and children under the age of 18) through a Sponsorship letter.